jaanus/PlainOAuth/README.md

 ## Change log

+### November 27, 2011

+* Created a top-level UI that supports more than just Twitter.
+Implemented Twitter OAuth as a child of the parent UI.

 ### November 13, 2011

 A number of changes supporting the longer-term goals of adding other example OAuth providers besides Twitter, and moving the project to ARC model.